phansol/gremlin/README.md

 ### Machine learning-based detection of structural variations in human cancer genomes

-#### Hansol Park, Seongyeol Park, Ji-Hyung Park, Jeonghwan Youk, Kwihoon KimCancel changes, Su Yeon Kim, and Young Seok Ju
+#### Hansol Park, Seongyeol Park, Ji-Hyung Park, Jeonghwan Youk, Kwihoon Kim, Su Yeon Kim, and Young Seok Ju

 GREMLIN automatically refines somatic structural variations (SVs) from whole-genome sequences of tumor and matched normal tissues.
 GREMLIN takes a SV call set as an input and extracts features from the whole-genome bam (or cram).
 Then, it scores each of the calls and outputs a refined SV list.